joobog/netcdf-bench/README.md

 ## On-going work
 We plan to extend the tool with the following features.
 1. Drop caches - Cached data can influence the results of I/O performance, therefore it must be cleared before benchmark runs.
 This features must run in user space.
-2. Compression - This feature is useful to benchmakr the NetCDF compression, but also for people who are working on new compression methods.
+2. Compression - This feature is useful to benchmark the NetCDF compression, but also for people who are working on new compression methods.
 3. CSV output - Detailed information about the benchmark run for analysis with third party tools.